Assistance programs Vanderburgh County and Evansville.

 - Financial literacy - Some of what is offered by CAPE includes Individual Development Accounts, credit counseling and other self-sufficiency.

 Township Trustees in Vanderburgh County may be able to help in a crisis.
 They operate in every town and county, so call your local municipality.
 The locations may offer short term financial assistance for basic needs.
 Grants can be used for paying heating bills, rent, food, utilities, burial costs and medications.
+There may be a little money for gasoline for work (or an interview), mortgage payment help and other resources.
 A utility disconnection or eviction notices is usually required from your landlord or energy provider.

 Saint Matthew's United Church of Christ may have free meals, boxes of food, clothing, and other aid.
 Call (812) 422-8023 for intake.